ImaanBontle/SDV-IW-climate-control/README.md

 ## Upcoming Features <a id="upcoming"></a>

-*All upcoming features will be documented here.
-For feature progress, see [the latest changelog][changelog-link].*
+*This section outlines upcoming additions and enhancements.
+To track feature progress, refer to [the latest changelog][changelog-link].*

 ### Upcoming:

-- Translation support.
+- Introduction of translation support.
-- Bug fixes.
+- Addressing bug fixes.

 ### Planned:

-- Add more templates.
+- Expanding the selection of templates to choose from.

 <div align="right">